Su Shihao

-Su Shihao (苏士豪; born 29 December 1999) is a Chinese professional footballer who currently plays for China League One club Shanghai Jiading Huilong.
+Su Shihao (苏士豪; born 29 December 1999) is a Chinese professional footballer who currently plays for China League One club Ningbo FC.

 Club career

 Su joined Shanghai Shenhua's youth academy in March 2018 after the club bought Genbao Football Base's under-19 team.
 He was loaned to China League One clubs Inner Mongolia Zhongyou and Meizhou Hakka for the 2020 and 2021 season respectively, achieved promotion to the Chinese Super League with the latter.
 In 2022, he was loaned to newly-promoted China League One club Qingdao Youth Island.

 International career

 In 2018, Su was transferred from the U19 team to the U20 team to prepare for the Asian Youth Championship, so could not take part in the Youth Super League.
 In 2023, Su was listed as part of the Chinese U-23 national team by the Chinese Football Association (CFA).
 On 20 July 2022, Su made his international debut in a 3-0 defeat against South Korea in the 2022 EAFF E-1 Football Championship, as the CFA decided to field the U-23 national team for this senior competition.